Nazek-Altayeb/fun-times/README.md

 ### **Epic 2 - Main functionalities**
 - As a user (teacher/pupil) i can create an account, so i can access all features.
-- As a registered user, i can login, so i can benefit my access priviliges.
+- As a registered user, I can login, so i can benefit my access priviliges.
 - As a logged in user, I can logout, so I can secure my account.
 - As a logged in user, I can edit my profile, so I can view/update my information.
 - As a logged in user, I can write picnics suggestions so other pupils and teachers can consider.